 I grew up in a small town in Illinois, but I fell in love with Minnesota when I went to college.
 I have attended Catholic schools all of my life, and I am grateful for the opportunity to share my faith with my students.
 In my spare time, I love playing games and spending time with my friends and family.
 I hope to help your students grow academically, socially, and spiritually.

 Patti Cibuzar (Grade 4)

 I grew up in beautiful Duluth, MN and graduated from the University of St. Thomas with a double major in Elementary Education and German.
-I received a Masters degree in Public Administration from Hamline University and have taught in in the Archdiocese of St. Paul and Minneapolis for more than 20 years.
-Since 2003, I have had the great privilege of teaching many, many wonderful fifth grade students at St. Mary of the Lake/Frassati Catholic Academy.
+I received a Masters degree in Public Administration from Hamline University and have taught in the Archdiocese of St. Paul and Minneapolis for more than 20 years.
+Since 2003, I have had the great privilege of teaching many, many wonderful fourth and fifth grade students at St. Mary of the Lake/Frassati Catholic Academy.
 I am a lover of books, dogs, gardening and sports and am thrilled to be a member of the Frassati school community.